updated

 The Federal Government has used the revenue boom to pay down Commonwealth debt, helping to save around $80 billion in interest payments over the decade to 2032-33.

-But the days of huge revenue windfalls are over, at least for now, with Treasury expecting any upgrade in the December Budget update to be just a “sliver” of what was enjoyed in the past.
+But the days of huge windfalls are over, at least for now, with Treasury expecting any upgrade in the December update to be just a “sliver” of what was enjoyed in the past.

-He said a softening labour market had been compounded by China’s economic slowdown, which has caused iron ore prices to tumble 30 per cent since the start of the year.
+A softening labour market had been compounded by China’s economic slowdown, which has caused iron ore prices to tumble 30 per cent since the start of the year.

-Mr Chalmers said Treasury’s latest inflation forecasts in next month’s update would be “broadly in line” with the May budget forecast, which expected prices to grow 2.75 per cent in 2024/25.
+Dr Chalmers said Treasury’s latest inflation forecasts in next month’s update would be “broadly in line” with the May budget forecast, which expected prices to grow 2.75 per cent in 2024/25.

 The nation’s anaemic growth is expected to continue at least in the short-term, although the Treasurer cast any progress as positive given other countries are going backwards.

-“This Treasurer has presided over an absolute collapse in our standard of living,” Mr Taylor said, pointing to the decline in household disposable income and pressure of high interest rates on mortgage holders.
+“This Treasurer has presided over an absolute collapse in our standard of living,” Mr Taylor said, pointing to the decline in household disposable income and the pressure of high interest rates on mortgage holders.

-“They are worse off and increasingly, we see an economy where aspiration feels like a luxury good.
+“They are worse off and, increasingly, we see an economy where aspiration feels like a luxury good.

 “Increasingly we are seeing an economy where Australians believe they can’t get ahead, and that is a sad state of affairs.
 That is not the Australia I believe in.”